 Amethyst knew that the future of humanity was fragile, but while her mother blamed the invasion, Amethyst blamed her mother.
 The invasion of 2022 left many dead and the rest starving in a post-apocalyptic world in which our oceans were completely decimated.
 The government rounded up the survivors and ushered them into a giant fall-out shelter that became known as The Complex.
 Believing the surface of the planet to be toxic and unlivable, humanity was been confined underground ever since.

-Commander SueLee encouraged her group of elite scientists to manipulate her own genetics in hopes of giving birth to a child with the PIE03 gene, which she believed would bring humanity one step closer to being able to tap into the many untapped abilities she was convinced the brain was capable of.
-The PIE04 gene, one more step from PIE03, in theory would be responsible for slight chemical changes in the brain that would supposedly allow humans access to their dormant enhanced abilities.
-Amethyst had never excelled at science enough to understand her mother’s obsessive theories in their entirety, but SueLee once explained to her daughter that the PIE04 gene would provide a chemical-key that would unlock and wake up certain parts of the brain that “inferior” humans did not have the ability to access.
+Commander SueLee encouraged her group of elite scientists to manipulate her genetics in hopes of giving birth to a child with the PIE03 gene, which she believed would bring humanity one step closer to being able to tap into the many untapped abilities she was convinced the brain was capable of.
+The PIE04 gene, one more step from PIE03, in theory, would be responsible for slight chemical changes in the brain that would supposedly allow humans access to their dormant enhanced abilities.
+Amethyst had never excelled at science enough to understand her mother’s obsessive theories in their entirety, but SueLee once explained to her daughter that the PIE04 gene would provide a chemical-key that would unlock and wake up certain parts of the brain that “inferior” humans could not access.